Pyae-Phyo-Kyaw2412/portfolio/README.md

   **Teaching and Academic Support:**

   - Delivered engaging lectures to first-year students on Office Solutions Development.
-  - Assistent lecturer for second-year students in Principles of Business Operations.
+  - Assistant lecturer for second-year students in Principles of Business Operations.
-  - Provided personalized tutoring to final-year students on Human-Computer Interface.
-  - Guidance first-year students on Data Base Management Systems.
+  - Guidance for first-year students on Database Management Systems.
   - Facilitated interactive sessions and discussions to foster critical thinking and active participation among students.
   - Maintained consistent communication with students, offering guidance, support, and constructive feedback on academic and career aspirations.